Chicago Travel Costs: The Honest Budget Guide

 Best Time to Visit Chicago for Lower Costs

-Shoulder season (April–May, September–October) is the sweet spot — good weather, 20–30% lower hotel rates than summer, smaller crowds.
-September is particularly good: comfortable temperatures, the lake is still swimmable, and summer prices have dropped.
+Shoulder season (April–May, September–October) is the sweet spot — good weather, lower hotel rates than summer, smaller crowds.
+September is particularly good: comfortable temperatures, the lake is still swimmable, and summer prices have usually softened.

-Winter (November–March) is the cheapest by a significant margin — hotel rates 40–50% below summer peak — but the weather is cold and very windy.
-Worth it if you don’t mind the cold and are primarily interested in indoor attractions.
+Winter (November–March) is usually the cheapest season by a significant margin, but the weather is cold and very windy.
+Worth it if you do not mind the cold and are primarily interested in indoor attractions.

 Summer (June–August) is peak season — highest prices, most crowded, but the most vibrant atmosphere with beach life, outdoor festivals, and the city at its most active.
 Book everything months ahead if this is your only option.